ZhihaoPENG-CityU/SPL20---Ours/Readme.md

-# Active-Transfer-Learning
+# Non-Negative-Transfer-Learning-with-Consistent-Inter-domain-Distribution

 We have added comments in the code, the specific details can correspond to the explanation in the paper.

 We appreciate it if you use this matlab code and cite our papers.
 ## The BibTeX files are as follows,
+### Non-Negative Transfer Learning with Consistent Inter-domain Distribution.
+Peng, et al. SPL20

 ### Active Transfer Learning.
 Peng, et al. TCSVT19
 @article{peng2019active,
   title={Active Transfer Learning},